tts-tcq-2024/paradigm-shift-in-cs-navanee867/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Enchancement added
+Each parameter will have a tolerance to it.
+Added features to check if the paramter is within the range of the updated value with tolerance.
+Language option added to choose between English or German.
+The appropriate ok, warning or error message will be printed on the console.